prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 ## {#sec:Timing} Algorithmic time complexity}

+All timing and tuning results were obtained using a desktop with 16 GB of RAM, a 3.7 GHz i7 CPU, and a 1 TB hard drive.

 Figure \fRef{Timing} compares the runtimes, T(N), of FEATHER and the baselines.
 The runtime of each algorithm is linear with curve size.
 FEATHER has a roughly tenfold better asymptotic slope than the baselines.